PeryShahar/song-list/README.md

 ## NOTES

+**This project was primarily developed as a personal learning exercise, aimed at honing my skills in setting up a full-stack application using a range of technologies and libraries.
+The core functionality of the project involves loading a CSV file, converting it to JSON format, and persisting the data in a database.
+Subsequently, this data is displayed on the client-side, where songs are listed in alphabetical order for user access.**

 Before you dive into running this project, please take a moment to review the following notes:

 - Setting up and configuring files to work with Docker and Docker Compose was a relatively new experience for me.
 In my job, I usually work on projects where all the configurations are already in place.
 Therefore, I did my best to grasp the best practices and fundamental concepts of the tools I'm using.